On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

 \subsection{Vector-valued optimal transport on connection graphs}

-In order to extend the above optimal transportation model from a undirected graph $G$ to a connection graph $(G, \sigma)$, two core issues arise: firstly, how to select an appropriate class of the so-called supply and demand vectors $\alpha$ and $\beta$ to define a meaningful optimal transportation cost $\mathcal{W}_1^\sigma(\alpha,\beta)$ which ideally also reduces to $\mathcal{W}_1(\alpha, \beta)$ when restricted to the setting of the standard optimal transport model.
+In order to extend the above optimal transportation model from a undirected graph $G$ to a connection graph $(G, \sigma)$, two core issues arise: firstly, how to select an appropriate class of the so-called supply and demand vectors $\alpha$ and $\beta$ to define a meaningful optimal transportation cost $\mathcal{W}_1^\sigma(\alpha,\beta)$ (and which ideally should reduce to $\mathcal{W}_1(\alpha, \beta)$ when restricted to the setting of traditional graphs).
 Secondly, one must also elucidate the circumstances under which the optimal transport problem is feasible for a given pair of $\alpha$ and $\beta$ i.e. the conditions on $(G,\sigma)$, and perhaps on $\alpha$ and $\beta$, under which $\mathcal{W}_1^\sigma(\alpha,\beta) < \infty$.

-\old{When making the jump from optimal transportation models on standard undirected graphs to connection graphs, two core issues arise: first, how to select the appropriate class of supply and demand vectors on which to define a meaningful metric; and second, elucidating the circumstances under which an optimal transport problem is feasible for a prototypical pair of so-called supply and demand vectors.}

 To address this pair of issues, we consider the case when the graph $G$ is a discretization of a $d$-dimensional Riemannian manifold.
-In this context, there exists a $d$-dimensional orthonormal basis of the tangent space at each vertex.
-If there is an edge between nodes $i$ and $j$, as proposed in \cite{singer2012vector}, the connection $\sigma_{ij}$ can be interpreted as an approximation of the parallel transport operator, responsible for transporting vectors from the tangent space at $i$ to the tangent space at $j$ on the manifold.
+In this context, there exists a $d$-dimensional orthonormal basis of the tangent space at each node.
+If there is an edge between nodes $i$ and $j$, as proposed in~\cite{singer2012vector}, the connection $\sigma_{ij}$ can be interpreted as an approximation of the parallel transport operator, responsible for transporting vectors from the tangent space at $i$ to the tangent space at $j$ on the manifold.
 Thus it is natural to define a metric on the connection graph that perhaps captures the optimal cost of parallel-transporting one vector field on the graph to another.
 Consequently, for such a metric, the vectors $\alpha$ and $\beta$ would belong to the set of vector fields on the graph $G$ i.e. $\alpha,\beta:V\rightarrow\R^d$.
 Here, we propose the following variant of the transport problem in the connection setting that can be interpreted as the ``optimal parallel transport cost" between vector fields, henceforth termed the Beckmann problem on connection graphs: